-A step-by-step guide on how to become a radiologist.
+CareerExplorer’s step-by-step guide on how to become a radiologist.

-Is being a radiologist for me?
+Is becoming a radiologist right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a radiologist is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a radiologist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.